 The 10 Best Cat Window Guards and Screens

 1. Fenestrelle Expandable Window Screen – Best Overall

 |Size||15” H x 40” W|

-Too many window guards are lightweight and incapable of supporting the weight of a clinging feline, but that’s not the case with our winner for the best overall cat window guard.
+Too many window guards are lightweight and incapable of supporting the weight of a clinging feline, but that’s not the case with our winner for the best cat window guard and screens.
 The Fenestrelle Expandable Window Screen is constructed with higher-quality materials than most window guards, and it can handle abuse from even a hefty furball.
 The frame is made of sturdy, powder-coated aluminum, and the fiberglass screen is designed to endure harsh weather conditions.
 Unlike many of its competitors, the Fenestrelle is fitted with weatherstripping to seal the air gaps around the frame.